ZainNasir2561/PlacePicker/README.md

 - Direct DOM Access: Employs useRef for direct access to DOM elements, facilitating operations like scrolling to a selected destination without affecting the overall component structure.

 # Conclusion
-The Vacation Destinations Gallery project is a testament to the power of React Hooks in building dynamic and responsive web applications.
+The Place Picker project is a testament to the power of React Hooks in building dynamic and responsive web applications.
 It showcases my ability to implement state management and optimize performance using React's built-in hooks.
 This project is a step towards mastering React and exploring its full potential for creating engaging user experiences.

 Feel free to explore the codebase, suggest improvements, or contribute to the project.
 Your feedback is always welcome!